Notes on the data: Early Childhood Development

 Australian Early Development Census indicators, 2021

 Policy context: The Australian Early Development Census (AEDC) is a population census measuring the development of children in Australia in their first year of full-time school.
 It provides a picture of early childhood development outcomes for Australia and was first conducted nationwide in 2009, as the Australian Early Development Index.
-The AEDC has been conducted nationally every three years since then (2012, 2015, 2018), with more than 95 per cent of schools with eligible children participating in each collection.
+The AEDC has been conducted nationally every three years since then (2012, 2015, 2018 and 2021), with more than 95 per cent of schools with eligible children participating in each collection.

 The results from the AEDC provide communities, schools, government and non-government agencies and policy makers with information about how local children have developed by the time they start school across five areas of early childhood development: physical health and wellbeing, social competence, emotional maturity, language and cognitive skills (school-based), and communication skills and general knowledge.
 The AEDC domains have been shown to predict later health, wellbeing and academic success .

 - Australian Early Development Census (AEDC).
 Australian Early Development Census national report 2015 (A snapshot of early childhood development in Australia).
 Canberra: Department of Education and Training; 2016.